quantixed/CellMigration/README.md

 Colours are taken from Paul Tol SRON stylesheet.
 Maximum of 12 conditions are handled.

 ### Compatability
-Written for IgorPro 7 with back-compatability for IgorPro 6.37.
+Written for IgorPro 7.
+From v 1.03 there is no back-compatability for IgorPro 6.37.

 ### Notes
 \*  Use 1 workbook per condition.
 Suggest that each sheet is a field of view, containing all cells in the field.
 So for two experimental conditions with 10 multipoints each, you will have two workbooks each with 10 worksheets.